William-f-12/William-f-12.github.io/README.md

 1. Added some navigation nodes to the homepage and initially improved its appearance.
 2. Change the entry page to about page.
 3. Update the personal photo in about page, add the tiny-chat project experience, add relevant courses and update the downloadable files.
+4. Update the css file of about page.
+Now the background of each part will move with the text.

 <br/><br/><br/>